genderkit/genderkit/_articles/laser-hair-reduction.md

 You can read more about facial hair removal methods in [this booklet produced by the NHS GDNRSS]({% link assets/pdf/PIL Facial Hair Reduction v5.pdf %}).

-There is also general information about laser hair removal on the [NHS website](https://www.nhs.uk/Conditions/cosmetic-treatments-guide/Pages/laser-hair-removal.aspx).

 ### What kinds are there?

 The main types of laser used are ruby, alexandrite, diode, and Nd:YAG.
 Diode and alexandrite lasers are most effective for hair reduction, but only work effectively on pale skin.
 For people with darker coloured skin, Nd:YAG is more effective {% cite sadighha2009meta lapidoth2010best %}.
 Your laser technician should be able to discuss with you the type of laser they have available and whether it will be suitable for you.